abelardojarab/emacs-config/.emacs.d/flycheck/doc/index.rst

 The Developer Guide shows how to write syntax checkers for Flycheck and how to extend Flycheck.

-.. todo:: Port the extending section from the Texinfo manual
+.. todo:: Port the extending section from the old manual

+   Meanwhile see :download:`flycheck.html <legacy/flycheck.html>` for a simple HTML version of the old manual.

 The Community Guide
 ===================